 CommonCentsMom.com is advertiser-supported: we may earn compensation from the products and offers mentioned in this article.
 However, any expressed opinions are our own and aren't influenced by compensation.
 The contents of the CommonCentsMom.com website, such as text, graphics, images, and other material contained on this site (“Content”) are for informational purposes only.
 The Content is not intended to be a substitute for professional financial or legal advice.
 Always seek the advice of your Financial Advisor, CPA and Lawyer with any questions you may have regarding your situation.
 Never disregard professional advice or delay in seeking it because of something you have read on this website!

 Cash App is an increasingly popular way to access cash, whether you need a loan for an emergency or want to get access to money quickly.
-The peer-to-peer money transfer service is used by more than 40 million people to send and receive funds securely and instantly.
+More than 40 million people use the peer-to-peer money transfer service to send and receive funds securely and instantly.

 As well as these services, the app also offers a borrowing feature.
 And while the app is an innovative and user-friendly way to manage your finances, the borrow option isn’t available to everyone.